2g4y1/test/README.md

 ![GitHub contributors](https://img.shields.io/github/contributors/dlt-green/node-installer-docker)
 ![GitHub license](https://img.shields.io/github/license/dlt-green/node-installer-docker)

-# DLT.GREEN INITIATIVE

-Join us on a transformative journey in the IOTA community, as we at DLT.GREEN lead the charge to revolutionize how DNS — that's Dynamic Node Selection — operates within the IOTA/Shimmer ecosystem.
-Our mission is to elevate user interactions by transitioning from outdated static node configurations to an intelligent, situation-responsive framework.
-Imagine a future where wallets dynamically connect to the most optimal node without hesitation, freeing users from concerns about node reliability.

-Envision IoT devices flawlessly navigating to nodes that are custom-selected for their unique requirements, whether it's processing speed, event compatibility, trust level, or workload capacity.
-At DLT.GREEN, we're committed to ensuring uninterrupted and direct data pathways between your wallet and the chosen node, effectively streamlining efficiency by eliminating reliance on intermediary node pools.

-# DLT.GREEN NODE-INSTALLER VIA DOCKER
+# DLT.GREEN Vision

-Discover the ease of setting up IOTA/Shimmer Nodes with our innovative DLT.GREEN Node-Installer-Docker tool.
-This intuitive script is your gateway to deploying Hornet and Wasp nodes with minimal effort.
-Backed by the power of Docker technology, this installer is crafted with all skill levels in mind — a boon for novices and experts alike.
-Quickly establish your own IOTA/Shimmer nodes on a variety of platforms including servers or virtual private servers (VPS), and join the forefront of distributed ledger technology today.
+As a collective from the IOTA community, we envision revolutionizing the IOTA/Shimmer ecosystem by introducing a Dynamic Node Selection (DNS) service.
+Our goal is to transition from static node assignments in wallets to dynamic, situational node selection—ushering in an era where operational node concerns are obsolete.
+Imagine IoT devices choosing the best nodes based on specific criteria like proof of work capability, event support, reliability, or connection speed.
+We emphasize wallet-to-node direct data traffic, ensuring efficiency and bypassing intermediary node pools.

+## DLT.GREEN Automatic Node-Installer for Docker

+The DLT.GREEN Node-Installer-Docker provides an easy-to-use script that streamlines the setup of IOTA/Shimmer Nodes (Hornet, Wasp).
+With Docker running behind the scenes, our installation process is designed to be user-friendly, catering to both novices and seasoned users interested in deploying IOTA/Shimmer nodes on a server or virtual private server (VPS).

 ### Hardware Recommendations